-8. Interdependent services
+8 Interdependent services

-- 8.1 It is recognised that there are complex interdependencies between adult critical care and other services, which require close oversight and coordination at a national, regional and system level (eg ECMO or PICU).
-When one service is experiencing increased demand, it is likely that other or all services will be under the same level of increased pressure. - 8.2 The co-ordination of capacity for interdependent services is a responsibility of the national adult critical care capacity panel.
-As such capacity and demand for the interdependent services will be reported by regions to this group, escalating concerns at the earliest opportunity.
-This will enable the co-
+- 8.1 It is recognised that there are complex interdependencies between Adult Critical Care and other services, which require close oversight and coordination at a national, regional and system level (e.g. ECMO or PICU).
+When one service is experiencing increased demand, it is likely that other or all services will be under the same level of increased pressure. - 8.2 The coordination of capacity for interdependent services is a responsibility of the national Adult Critical Care Capacity Panel.
+As such capacity and demand for the interdependent services will be reported by Regions to this group, escalating concerns at the earliest opportunity.
+This will enable the coordination and prioritisation of staffing resource and estate capacity to maintain equitable service provision. - 8.3 Plans have been developed for the six interdependent specialised services which would provide direct care to a rapidly rising number of patients within an adult critical care setting, in a surge scenario.
+They are listed here and links to further information are included. - a) Respiratory Extracorporeal Membrane Oxygenation (ECMO) - b) Renal Replacement Therapy in Critical Care - c) Burns - d) Paediatric Intensive Care - e) Adult Transfer Services - f) Solid Organ Transplant services